NASA-AMMOS/aerie-docs/docs/mission-modeling/activity-types/parameters.md

 ## Duration Types

 The [Aerie scheduler](../../../scheduling/introduction) places activities in a plan to try to achieve scheduling goals.
 Since the effect model of an activity is not accessible to the scheduler, an activities duration can only be computed by simulation.
-Satisfying temporal constraints associated with the scheduling of an activity (e.g. "activity A must end before activity B") may lead to multiple simulations to compute duration, and thus more computation time.
+Satisfying temporal constraints associated with the scheduling of an activity (e.g. "activity A must end before activity B") may lead to multiple simulations to compute duration, and thus require more computation time.

 However, it is possible to provide information about how the duration of an activity is determined to help the scheduler.
 The duration of an activity can be one of the following: